Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Set to false to disable column headings.

+**includeColumnSettingsTool**

+Set to false to disable the tool button for showing the column settings popup.

 **includeFilterRow**

 Set to false to disable the filter row at the top of the table.

+**includeFullScreenTool**

+Set to false to disable the tool button for enabling full screen mode.

 **includePager**